If you love the idea of feeding your family fresh homegrown veggies from your garden but you’re just not sure what it takes to make it happen…

-Living in a cold climate doesn't mean you can't enjoy homegrown delicious vegetables and fruit.
-This three-part class will teach you everything you need to know in order to convert your yard into an edible landscape.
+A three-part online self-paced series that will teach you everything you need to know in order to convert your yard into an edible landscape.
 Learn ways to design a beautiful and bountiful space!

-- A comprehensive plan for what you’re going to grow
+- A PLAN for what you’re going to grow and where

 The Edible Backyards Series is divided into three Modules: